firepear/homefarm/README.md

 1. Download [Alpine Linux Standard](https://alpinelinux.org/downloads/) and install it.
 1. Login after reboot
-    * If you are on WiFi, run `'/etc/init.d/wpa_supplicant start'` to bring up the networking.
+    * If you installed via WiFi, you'll likely be surprised to learn that it was not permanently enabled by the installer.
+Your configuration is still there though.
+Run `'/etc/init.d/wpa_supplicant start'` to bring up the networking for this boot.
     * Then run `'rc-update add wpa_supplicant boot'` to enable WiFi for all future boots.
 1. Run `'wget [CONTROL_NODE_IP]:8000/compute-setup'` to fetch the